Netardent/Generic-Testdata-Framework/README.md

 Usage
 -----

-The _Generic Testdata Framework_ is designed to be started from the commandline.
+The _Generic Testdata Framework_ is designed to be started from the command line.
 There are two ways to do so that are supported out-of-the-box:

 1. Using Java or
 2. Using Ant (currently being implemented, not available yet).

-Especially the Ant-Script that is bundled with the download package might be very useful as it does not only support starting the _Generic Testdata Framework_, but also the Robot Framework .
+Especially the Ant-Script that is bundled with the download package might be very useful as it does not only support starting the _Generic Testdata Framework_, but also the _Robot Framework_.
-No matter which way is used to start the tool, there is only one command line option available, which points to an argument-file that contains all required options.
-This way one can easily configure different startup-scenarios and share them easily (e.g. by checking the Argument-File into some version control system).
+No matter which way is used to start the tool, there is only one command line option available, which points to an _Argument_-file that contains all required options.
+This way one can easily configure different startup-scenarios and share them among the team (e.g. by checking the _Argument_-file into some version control system).

-The following chapter is explaining the content of the Argument-File.
+The following chapter is explaining the content of the _Argument_-file.
 Afterwards the startup using pure Java is explained and then the integration with Ant.

 ### Argument File

-The argument file contains mandatory and optional parameters that must (can) be passed to the GTF-Tool.
+The _Argument_-file contains mandatory and optional parameters that must (can) be passed to the GTF-Tool.
-Thus the only command line argument that is accepted is the path to such an argument-file.
+Thus the only command line argument that is accepted is the path to such an _Argument_-file.
-It can have any name, but it must have a proper syntax for [Java property files](http://en.wikipedia.org/wiki/.properties) (which is not too complicated too achieve ;)).
+It can have any name, but it must have a proper syntax for [Java property files](http://en.wikipedia.org/wiki/.properties) (which is not too complicated to achieve ;)).
 The following list defines the possible arguments:

 * **ConfigurationDirectory** - This is the directory that contains the metadata defintions as well as the template files.
-* **XlsDirectory** - This directory contains the Excel-Files that are used as an input to generate the individual Testsuite-Files containing then all the corresponding testcases from such a XSL-File.
+* **XlsDirectory** - This directory contains the Excel-files that are used as an input to generate the individual Testsuite-Files containing then all the corresponding testcases from such a XSL-File.
 * **TestsuiteDirectory** - The resulting Testsuite-Files are generated into this directory.
 * **InputType** - Define the input type, currently supported XLS.
 If no input type is given XLS is assumed.
 This is designed for future use when also database will be supported as an input type.